Sch3lp/tdd-course/labs/integrationtest-livedemo/README.md

 `$(docker-machine env default)`                         # Refresh your environment settings eval "$(/c/DockerTools/docker-machine env default)"     # Or this is if you're on windows
 ```

-## ActiveMQ
-To monitor the queues that were started by the ActiveMQ broker, you can navigate to `http://<your vm's ip>:8161/admin`.

-You can log in with the default credentials: `admin/admin`.

 ## FlyWay
 [FlyWay](http://flywaydb.org/) makes sure your database tables are up to date and uses simple convention over configuration to manage your versioned SQL scripts.